Getting Started

 Dive into the Platform Debugger to record deep session replays.
 Each replay captures everything you need, from frontend screens to distributed traces, metrics, and logs.

-(4) Start Designing Your Platform
+(4) Start Designing and Documenting your APIs

 (4) Invite Your Team